theodi/pathway/CONTRIBUTING.md

 # Contributing to Open Data Pathway

-Bothan is open source, and contributions are gratefully accepted!
+Open Data Pathway is open source, and contributions are gratefully accepted!
 Details on how to contribute are below.
-By participating in this project, you agree to abide by our [Code of Conduct](https://github.com/theodi/bothan/blob/CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by our [Code of Conduct](https://github.com/theodi/pathway/blob/CODE_OF_CONDUCT.md).

 Before you start coding on an issue, please reach out to us either on our [gitter channel](https://gitter.im/theodi/toolbox) or leave a comment on the issue ticket you are interested in contributing towards to indicate your interest in helping.